Stilton: Modern times

 Stilton's reliance on its position on the Great North Road has twice led to problems when use of the road was reduced; the arrival of the railway several miles to the east in the 19th century cut goods transportation along the road, and the opening of a 1.25-mile-long A1 bypass on 21 July 1958 by David Renton, Baron Renton reduced passing trade through the village to almost nil.
 The bypass was the first from London to Newcastle when the A1 was completely improved in the late 1950s and early 1960s.

 The Bell Inn closed and fell into disrepair and the village as a whole lost many businesses.
 To try to revive interest, on Easter Monday 1962 Tom McDonald of The Talbot and Malcolm Moyer of the Bell Inn organised the first cheese-rolling race along a course near the post office.
 Held every May Day holiday, it became a popular annual event.
 In 2018, the race was cancelled due to declining interest and uncontrollable behaviour.
-This may be linked with photos of the event showing small logs being rolled, and not actual cheeses.
+The cheese-rolling festival was brought back in 2024.

-Listed as Stichiltone or Sticiltone at the time of the 1086 Domesday Book the name Stilton means "village at a stile or steep ascent".
+Listed as Stichiltone or Sticiltone at the time of the 1086 Domesday Book, the name Stilton means "village at a stile or steep ascent".